tcstewar/pytry/README.md

 ## Recorded data files

-Each trial is saved as a separate file in a simple text format, including both the parameter settings and the evaluation results.
+Each trial is saved as a separate file.
+By default, it uses a simple text format, including both the parameter settings and the evaluation results.
 For example, the above model will create files like this:

 ```
 a = 3